stt-datacore/website/static/crew/shran_commando_crew.md

 published: true
 ---

 A spot in the Inspiring collection, but his stats are not.
-Usable +Att arena activator for early instant damage friends.
+Usable +Attack arena activator for early instant damage friends and one event per year are the only times you might use him.